-The Bible abounds with examples and illustrations, likening people to sheep.
+The Bible abounds with such examples and illustrations, likening people to sheep.
 We members of the human race have an innate tendency to act like sheep, getting ourselves into difficulties, needing help and even getting lost.
-One of the most famous chapters of the Bible, Isaiah 53, includes the passage: "All we like sheep have gone astray."
-And if we can be described as sheep going astray, the Lord Jesus can certainly be described as a shepherd.
+One of the most famous chapters of the Bible, Isaiah 53, includes the passage in verse 6, "All we like sheep have gone astray."
+And if we can be described as sheep going astray, the Lord Jesus can certainly be described as a loving shepherd.